dgkanatsios/CKAD-exercises/c.pod_design.md

 </p>
 </details>

-### Implement canary deployment by running two instances of a simple http python server marked as version=v1 and version=v2 so that the load is balanced at 75%-25% ratio
+### Implement canary deployment by running two instances of nginx marked as version=v1 and version=v2 so that the load is balanced at 75%-25% ratio

 <details><summary>show</summary>
 <p>